John Workman (painter): Royal Game of the Goose

+Painters and glaziers

+Painters were closely associated with glaziers in the Edinburgh craft fraternity.
+In December 1598, James Workman was a witness at the baptism of a son of the glazier John Owen.
+The bookbinder James Broun was the second witness.
+John Owen had been a witness at the baptism of a daughter of the painter Thomas Binning in April 1595.
+After 1606, James Workman resided at Burntisland in Fife.
+In June 1611, he painted a press cupboard and shelves green at Holyrood Palace.

 Herald painter

 In 1592 John Workman was made a herald painter by privy seal letter.

 He painted items for the funeral of the Bonnie Earl of Moray, but not the famous portrait of the dead earl at Darnaway.
 In March 1595 he painted a new loft for scholars in Trinity College Kirk with sundry colours of oil paints.

 He decorated a coach used by Anne of Denmark when she left for England in 1603 at the Union of the Crowns.

 John Workman died of plague on 31 October 1604.
 His will includes a stock of colours for painting, with orpiment and azure.